-- 1. Nine credits in Social Sciences Basic and Skills courses - 2.
-Twenty-one to twenty-four credits in one Social Science concentration, including the capstone course (Senior Project or Social Sciences Practicum) as applicable to the concentration - 3.
-Nine credits in one additional Social Science concentration (Complementary area) - 4.
-ENG 200 Composition II with a C- or better - 5.
-MATH 103 College Algebra or MATH 115 Statistics - Electives (as required to meet the minimum 120 credits, which includes a minimum of 45 upper division credits for graduation).
+- 1. ENG 200 Composition II with a grade of C- or better. - 2.
+MATH 103 College Algebra or MATH 115 Statistics, or higher MATH. - 3.
+Nine credits in Social Sciences Basic and Skills courses. - 4.
+Twenty-one to twenty-four credits in one Social Science concentration, including the capstone course (Senior Project or Social Sciences Practicum) as applicable to the concentration. - 5.
+Nine credits in one additional Social Science concentration (Complementary area). - 6.
+Electives (as required to meet the minimum 120 credits, which includes a minimum of 45 upper division credits for graduation).